Best Way to Finance a Car in Australia

 Cons

-If you’re currently paying off your mortgage and have a redraw facility attached, you also have the option to use this to withdraw funds and use them to purchase your vehicle.
+If you’re currently paying off your mortgage, you also have the option to withdraw any additional funds paid into your redraw facility or to refinance your loan to purchase your vehicle.
 In effect, this means you’ll be adding your car to your home loan.

 Pros and cons of buying a car with a home loan redraw facility